Vyral/base-template/_posts/2022-11-17-how-you-can-buy-a-home-despite-rising-rates.md

 One of the hottest questions in real estate right now is: What’s going on with interest rates?
 Today I’ll share my thoughts about this topic to help with your buying and selling goals.

 First, know that **rates are still historically low.** There have been times in the past when rates reached 18%.
-Secondly, we have to look at the three key numbers: unemployment and employment levels, GDP level, and inflation level.Inflation is out of whack right now and is around 6% to 8%.
+Secondly, we have to look at the three key numbers: unemployment, GDP, and inflation.
+Inflation is out of whack right now and is around 6% to 8%.
 We want it to be at 2%, but to get to this point, the Fed is increasing interest rates, and they will likely continue to rise.&nbsp;

 If you want to push forward with your real estate plans despite increasing rates, **one great method is to use a seller buydown,** where a seller credits the buyer some money that they can use to buy down their interest rate and reduce their payment.
 It's a very creative strategy that I have good experience with.&nbsp;